Azure/kube-egress-gateway/helm/kube-egress-gateway/README.md

 ## cert-manager configurations

 `kube-egress-gateway` relies on `cert-manager` to provide webhook certificate issuance and renewal.
 For configurations to cert-manager itself, please refer to [cert-manager official website](https://cert-manager.io/docs/installation/helm/).
 By default cert-manager subchart is disabled.
 To enable, add `--set cert-manager.enabled=true` in your `helm install` command.
 To deploy cert-manager components in a specific namespace, add `--set cert-manager.namespace=<your desired namespace>` in your `helm install` command.
 The default namespace is `cert-manager`.

-## multus configurations

-`kube-egress-gateway` depends on [multus CNI](https://github.com/k8snetworkplumbingwg/multus-cni) to maintain multiple network interfaces inside pods.
-By default, multus installation is disabled.
-If you want to enable multus subchart installation, add `--set multus.enabled=true` in your `helm install` command.
-Multus components are installed in `kube-system` namespace.